Conflict at a Glance

 In 2011, the Sudanese government and the Liberty and Justice Movement agreed to adopt the Doha Document for Peace in Darfur as well as a separate protocol on LJM’s political participation and the integration of its forces into the national army.
 Key rebel factions still refuse to sign the agreement (including the SLM/A), leading analysts to conclude that there is little hope that the agreement will lead to any sort of comprehensive and sustainable peace for Darfur.

 In 2014 President al-Bashir launched a National Dialogue initiative aimed at uniting all Sudanese regardless of political and ideological differences to discuss key issues regarding Sudanese identity, economy, government, and freedoms.
 The initiative struggled in 2015 to engage the opposition.

-When South Sudan seceded in July 2011 it took with it nearly three-quarters of Sudan’s oil production, but still relies on Sudan’s ports to export the oil.
-Sudan experienced a huge loss of foreign currency.
-After a 14-month shutdown, oil production resumed on April 7, 2013.
-In May President al-Bashir threatened to shut down oil pipelines if South Sudan supported rebels in Darfur, South Kordofan or Blue Nile states.
-Al-Bashir renewed his threat in June, accusing South Sudan of supporting rebels, but withdrew it in early September after talks with South Sudanese President Salva Kiir.
+When South Sudan seceded from Sudan in July 2011, it took nearly three-quarters of Sudan’s oil production and Sudan lost a massive amount of foreign currency.
+However, South Sudan still relies on Sudanese ports to export its oil.
+After the 14-month shutdown that surrounded independence, oil production resumed in April 2013.
+The next month, President al-Bashir threatened to shut down oil pipelines if South Sudan supported rebels in Darfur, South Kordofan or Blue Nile states.
+Al-Bashir renewed his threat in June 2013, accusing South Sudan of supporting rebels, but withdrew it in early September after talks with South Sudanese President Salva Kiir.

 map: CIA Factbook